How CBT Dismantles ADHD Negativity: Cognitive Behavioral Therapy Overview

 - Mind reading.
 You think you know what people think about you or something you’ve done — and it’s bad.

 - Fortune telling.
-You are certain that things will turn out badly.
+You predict that things will turn out badly.

 - Magnification and minimization.
 You exaggerate the significance of minor problems while trivializing your accomplishments.